Relintai/pandemonium_engine_docs/03_usage/03_3d/01_introduction_to_3d.md

 Some useful keybindings:

--  To snap placement or rotation, press :kbd:`Ctrl` while moving, scaling or rotating.
+-  To snap placement or rotation, press `Ctrl` while moving, scaling or rotating.
--  To center the view on the selected object, press :kbd:`F`.
+-  To center the view on the selected object, press `F`.

 ## View menu